raivivek/raivivek.github.io/resume.rst

     * **Indian Institute of Technology, Kharagpur**

-      Bachelor and Master of Technology, Biotechnology and Biochemical Engineering
+      Bachelor and Master of Technology, *Biotechnology and Biochemical Engineering*

       2012-2017 (Expected)

-      CGPA: 8.56 on a scale of 10
+      CGPA: 3.44 (4.0)

     * **Shree Jain Vidyalaya, Kolkata**